reflectoring/reflectoring.github.io/content/blog/2023/2023-11-23-sorting-basics-kotlin.md

 ```

 In our code above, we initialize an array named `numbersArrays` with integers and demonstrate sorting operations.
-First, it employs the sorted() function to create a new array `sortedArrayNumbers` containing the elements of numbers in ascending order.
-The sorted array is then printed to the console using contentToString().
-Subsequently, the sortedDescending() function is applied to obtain another array, descendingNumbers, with the elements sorted in descending order and this array is printed as well.
+First, it employs the `sorted()` function to create a new array `sortedArrayNumbers` containing the elements of numbers in ascending order.
+The sorted array is then printed to the console using `contentToString()`.
+Subsequently, the `sortedDescending()` function is applied to obtain another array, `descendingNumbers`, with the elements sorted in descending order and this array is printed as well.

-## SortBy
+## `sortBy`

-The sortBy function in Kotlin is used to sort a collection for example a list or an array based on a specified key or custom sorting criteria.
+The `sortBy` function in Kotlin is used to sort a collection for example a list or an array based on a specified key or custom sorting criteria.

- Here's an example using sortBy:
+ Here's an example using `sortBy`:

  ```kotlin
  data class Person(val name: String, val position: Int)